 County is providing bags and sand to residents and some city fire and public

-works deparmtents are also making materials available.
-Our partners in some city fire and public works departments are handling the distribution of
+works departments are also making materials available.
+Our partners in those city fire and public works departments are handling the distribution of

 any bags, which are supposed to be used only for flood prevention.